Satyabhama: Killing of Narakasura

-Narakasura was a danava tyrant, who captured and governed the city of Pragjothishya, believed in Assamese tradition to be located in the present-day Assam.
-He gained a boon from Brahma that he would die only in the hands of his mother.
-Armed with the boon, he ruled like a despot.
+Narakasura was a danava tyrant, who captured and governed the city of Pragjyotisha, believed in Assamese tradition to be located in the present-day Assam.
+He was the son of Bhumi, the goddess of the earth.
 Narakasura was infamous for his wicked ruling and high disregard for demigods and women.
-His mother was the earth goddess, Bhudevi.
-Also, his mother had obtained a boon from Vishnu that her son should die only when she wishes for.

-Addicted to power, he defeated Indra and abducted 16,000 women and imprisoned them in his palace.
-He stole the earrings of Aditi, the heavenly mother Goddess and usurped some of her territories.
-Upon this the king of the gods Indra requested Krishna to conquer and kill the asura and free Devaloka from his atrocities.
-At his request, Krishna sieged the city of Narkasura with the assistance of his vehicle, Garuda along with his beloved wife Satyabhama.
+Narakasura defeated Indra and abducted 16,000 women, imprisoning them in his palace.
+He stole the earrings of Aditi, the heavenly mother goddess and usurped some of her territories.
+Upon this, the king of the devas, Indra, requested Krishna to conquer and kill the asura and free Devaloka from his atrocities.
+At his request, Krishna sieged the city of Narkasura with the assistance of his mount, Garuda, along with his wife Satyabhama.

-A terrible battle ensued between Krishna and Narkasura.
-Eventually after a great battle, lord Krishna killed Narakasura using his Sudarshan Chakra.
+A terrible battle ensued between Krishna and Narkasura, which ended with the asura being slain by the deity's Sudarshana Chakra.
 Thereafter, Krishna obtained the stolen ear-rings of the mother of the gods, Aditi.
-Aditi was pleased by Satyabhama's dedication towards her husband and gave her a boon of staying young and beautiful forever.
-This great day is celebrated as Narak-Chaturdashi which falls in the festival of Deepavali (the first important day of Deepavali).
+Aditi was pleased by Satyabhama's dedication towards her husband and granted her the boon of perpetual youth.
+This is celebrated as the regional occasion of Naraka Chaturdashi, which falls on the first day of the festival of Deepavali.

-Krishna's victory against Narakasura translated into freedom for all his prisoners and honouring of Aditi.
-Having rescued the 16,000 women, Krishna married them to restore them of their honour in society due to being in captivity for a long time.
-However, the marriage here is only to be viewed as the Lord is more of a saviour of these 16,000 women rather than actually marrying them.
-It is said that Krishna is only married to eight women and that Rukmini, his first wife and chief consort, stands unique in her devotion and love for Krishna.

-Scriptural references

-Seeing Vasudeva in that condition, Satyabhama fanned him with chamaras and Garuda, with his wings.
-Krishna, finding relief and regaining consciousness, gave Satyabhama his bow Sarnga, which can be wielded in battle only with difficulty due to its great weight, and told her: "Devi, battle now with Naraka.
-I am suffering and I am tired from the fighting."
-When Devi Satyabhma was told thus, she, the noble one who always spoke the truth, began to battle with the evil Naraka.
-Satya, the wife of the wielder of Sarnga, pierced Naraka with sharp narachas, crescent-shaped arrows and with bhallas.”